anoopsarkar/nlp-class-hw-archive/decipher/README.md

 punctuations and spaces are stripped.
 The start of each sequence is `<s>` and end of each sequence is `</s>`.

+The file `ngram.py` contains some useful functions that will help you write the `SCORE` function as needed by the beam search algorithm.

 ## Neural Language Model

 Download the character neural LM model file from this link: